kctan0805/xg/README.md

 # XML-based Vulkan Graphics Engine

-The engine use XML to describe internal graphics layout that has following targets :
+The engine use XML to describe internal graphics layout that has following targets:

 - Much easier to develop Vulkan applications than usual way.
 - Much easier to setup a more flexible environment for those who focus on developing shaders.
 - Much easier to fine tune the settings of Vulkan graphics pipeline.

-and has following features :
+and has following features:

 - XML described layout, even including commands.
 See [hello_world.xml](app/hello_world/layouts/hello_world.xml) for example.
 - Uses [XML schema](src/xg/schema/layout.xsd) to provide validation and intellisense function by Visual Studio.